skyblueee/rcfiles/README.md

 * `:BreakpointWindow` to toggle the BreakpointWindow.
 * `:BreakpointRemove <id>` to delete a breakpoint.
 * `pydbgp -d localhost:9000 file.py` to connect the server and begin debugging.
 ### Tabularize
 *tabular* is used to tabularize something.
 Select lines and `:Tabularize /=/` ('=' can be replaced by [-|%] and stuff).
+### Markdown
+*Previm* is used to preview markdown files in your browser. `:PrevimOpen` to open it.
+It will auto update while you are typing.